I’m a firm believer that everyone should have a creative hobby. And now, thanks to platforms like Creativebug, it’s easier than ever to start one!

 To make matters worse, most classes are aimed at beginners.
 If you already have some experience and want to push into more advanced or professional-level skills, you will eventually hit a roadblock with Creativebug.

 Another thing that I noticed is that it isn’t the youngest and hippest platform.
-This isn’t exactly a bad thing, but those looking for more modern approach might want to look to alternatives like Domestika.
+This isn’t exactly a bad thing, but those looking for a more modern approach and teaching style might want to look to alternatives like Domestika.

-If you’re looking for great classes for sewing, drawing, illustration, or other crafts, Creativebug is absolutely worth it.
+If you’re looking for starter classes for sewing, jewelry-making, illustration, or other crafts, Creativebug is absolutely worth it.
 Especially considering how cheap it is, with the first month costing just $1.

 Just don’t expect to become an expert in any one subject.
 This is a platform for hobbyists who are looking for fun, creative ways to spend their time, not professional artists looking to pad their resumes.